Call our 24 hours, seven days a week helpline at 800.272.3900

 Learn how to help protect your loved one.

 The health and safety of our volunteers, staff, individuals and communities we serve is and continues to be our top priority.
 With that, we have made a few modifications to how our programs and services are delivered in Hawaii for the time being, following CDC's COVID-19 recommendations.
-Adjustments include offering educational programs, support groups, and care consultations virtually and/or by phone; a number of programs may be rescheduled as well.
-Our site (alz.org/hawaii/events) will be updated momentarily with additional information.
+Please visit our events section below for a listing of our virtual and telephonic programs, or click here for a complete listing.

 Please take care of yourself and each other.